-Mark Borytsky, PSD Nebraska District Master

-Sir Knights, to keep our assemblies in good standing for the Fraternal Year, you will find below forms, reports, applications, worksheet submissions and As Needed reports to ensure you are in good standing with the Supreme Office.
+Mark Borytsky, PSD Nebraska District Master Sir Knights, to keep our assemblies in good standing for the Fraternal Year, you will find below forms, reports, applications, worksheet submissions and As Needed reports and their due dates.
 You can connect to our Supreme website www.kofc.org and enter Assembly Forms.
 Click the tab titled Assembly Forms and the information below will be displayed.
 Please contact me if you have any concerns or issues with filing your reports.